ventus-ag/docs/_docs/tutorials/Install-RabbitMQ.md

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.
 Once deployed in the cluster, it deploys a Tiller management server within the cluster.

-To install it in your cluster , you need to execute the following commands:
+To install it in your cluster, you need to execute the following commands:
 ```
 curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get > get_helm.sh
 chmod 700 get_helm.sh